 Transcendence Into Adulthood

 ‘If I Stay’ shows the transcendence of Mia from childhood into adulthood.
 Mia discovered she would grow up quickly from a very young age before tragedy struck.
-Mia became scared even more after the accident because she knew she would have to face the world unshielded by her parents.
+Mia became scared to even more after the accident because she knew she would have to face the world unshielded by her parents.

 Life and Death